harriet-fisher/omi-medication-tracker/README.md

 - Data is local to this machine in `medications.csv`
 - No cloud keys needed
 - Keep your laptop and OMI device on the same network for webhooks
+- Free tier: download CSV regularly as data is ephemeral